AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/features.md

 ## Statistics

-Detailed statistics on blocked ads, trackers, and saved traffic that allows s to monitor the app’s performance and protection efficiency over time.
+Detailed statistics on blocked ads, trackers, and saved traffic that allows us to monitor the app’s performance and protection efficiency over time.

 [Statistics](/adguard-for-android/features/statistics.md)